 - After an hour, observe the plant’s surface.
 There should be some air bubbles formed on the pedals or the leaf.

 - Observe different parts of the plant.
 Do air bubbles form everywhere?

 - Do air bubbles form if you leave the plant in the dark?

 Oxygen and carbon dioxide pass in and out of the stomata in the plants through diffusion.

-When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped and they stick on the leaves or petals temporarily.
+When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped, and they stick to the leaves or petals temporarily.

 Since these gases are lighter than water, if you shake the plant, the bubbles will quickly rise to the surface and burst.
 It is similar to you releasing a breath underwater.

 Books On Plants, Photosynthesis, And Respiration in Trees

 This is Book 8 in the Super Smart Science book series.

 This colorful picture book is a great introduction to botany.
 It teaches key vocabulary such as the leaf, stem, root, xylem, cellulose, chloroplast, photosynthesis and respiration, and pronunciation.
 It is thorough and easy to understand.